TheWolverine - Update On Former Michigan Wolverines In The NBA And NHL

 D.J.
 Wilson, Milwaukee Bucks

-Averages 2 points per game in 5 appearances this season ...
-Had 5 points on 2-for-3 shooting in a win over the Pacers on Nov.
-16 ...
-The Bucks are 9-3.
+Averages 2.7 points, 1.6 rebounds and 0.7 assists per game in 7 appearances this season ...
+Had 2 points, 3 rebounds and 1 assist in 17 minutes in a win over the Hawks on Nov.
+20 ...
+Had 7 points, 4 rebounds and 2 assists in a win over the Pistons on Nov.
+23 ...
+The Bucks are 13-3.

 Former Michigan Wolverines Hockey Players In The NHL